 In June 2009, the University of Michigan Comprehensive Diabetes Center opened the most advanced diabetes clinic in the area — a building where patients have access to progressive, effective care and a full range of diabetic services in one location.
 Then in April 2010, we inaugurated a premier diabetes research facility — where cutting-edge, interdisciplinary research takes place and scientists conduct studies that define the future of diabetes treatment.

-New, state-of-the-art clinic open at Domino's Farms
+State-of-the-art clinic at Domino's Farms

 Uniting diabetes researchers in the new Brehm Center